Xapuu/programingStuff/openSource/openSource.md

   All information (about the OS project) should be transparent and easily accessible, in order for the OS project consumers to be able to do their best at their work and also to be able to extend, the ideas of the project, by modifying/extending/optimizing the already existing ideas/code/project.

 - Collaboration
   There should be a process, enforcing some kind of standard, enabling the existing consumers of the OS project/stakeholders, to be able to enhance the project.
-By having this kind of process all stakeholders have means to tackle problems together, that are unsolvable by one person alone (or on a level of single organization)
+By having this kind of process, all stakeholders have means to tackle the common problems together, problems which are unsolvable by a single person (or inside of single organization)

 - Release early and often
   An iterative release approach is recommended, this approach gives the collaborators the opportunity to experiment with new stuff, which leads to new discoveries, better solutions or in other words "The more you do, the more you learn, the better you are"